Grandparents And Third-Party Custody Actions

 Can grandparents seek emergency custody of grandchildren?

 Emergency custody is a temporary transfer of custodial rights when a child’s welfare and safety are at immediate risk.
 Grandparents can request emergency custody in situations of domestic violence, substance abuse, child abuse or neglect.
 However, requesting emergency custody does not guarantee it will be granted.
-The court will consider the case carefully to determine whether the situation warrants the immediate removal of the child to a grandparent’s care and the temporary termination of a parent’s custody.
+The court will consider the case carefully to determine whether the situation warrants the immediate removal of the child to a grandparent’s care.

 Seeking custody or visitation as a grandparent or other third party is often a complex area of custody law.
 Grandparents can seek custody or visitation in certain situations, including:

-• Requesting custody if the parents are deemed unfit or otherwise unable to care for the child, such as the parent or parents are disabled or developed a serious substance addiction
+• If the parents are unfit or otherwise unable to care for the child, such as the parent or parents are disabled or developed a serious substance addiction

-Grandparents should be able to be a part of their grandchild’s life.
-Grandparents have to provide evidence of a substantial relationship exists with their grandchild to the court and that their request for visitation or custody is within the best interests of the child.
+If the parents are involved in a custody matter and the grandparents intervene seeking visitation, they have to provide evidence that a substantial relationship exists with their grandchild to the court and that their request for visitation is within the best interests of the child.

 Talk With An Attorney About Grandparents And Third-Party Custody Actions

-To arrange a consultation with an experienced child custody lawyer, contact our law offices online or by telephone at 919-944-4811.
+To arrange a consultation with an experienced child custody lawyer, contact our law offices or schedule a consultation.